 Robyn Jones is the co-founder of Goosehead and has served as a Director and Vice Chairman of the Board since March 2018.
-Ms. Jones managed our physical facilities, was actively involved in our Recruiting program and lead our Women's Professional Development Program until 12/31/2020.
-She was selected to our Board of Directors because of her role in founding the company, the Jones family's position as our largest shareholder and her unique role in establishing our company culture.
-She is also the grandmother of the company's namesake, Lucy "Goosehead" Langston.
+Ms. Jones managed our physical facilities, was actively involved in our Recruiting program and led our Women's Professional Development Program until the end of 2020.
+She was selected to our Board of Directors because of her role in founding the Company, the Jones family's position as our largest shareholder and her unique role in establishing and fostering our company culture.
+She is also the grandmother of the Company's namesake, Lucy "Goosehead" Langston.

-Peter Lane has served as a member of our board of directors since March 2018.
-Mr. Lane previously served as Chief Executive Officer of Axip Energy Services LP ("Axip"), formerly known as Valerus, an oilfield services company headquartered in Houston, Texas, from 2010 to 2016.
-Prior to joining Axip, Mr. Lane was an Operating Partner with TPG Global, LLC ("TPG") from 2009 to 2011.
+Peter Lane has served as a member of our Board of Directors since March 2018.
+Mr. Lane previously served as Chief Executive Officer of Axip Energy Services LP, formerly known as Valerus, an oilfield services company headquartered in Houston, Texas, from 2010 to 2016.
+Prior to joining Axip, Mr. Lane was an Operating Partner with TPG Global, LLC from 2009 to 2011.
 Before TPG, Mr. Lane spent 12 years at Bain & Company, where he led the Dallas and Mexico City offices as well as the oil and gas practice.
 He became a Partner at Bain in 2003.
-Mr. Lane has served on the boards of Rockall Energy since 2011, Taylor Morrison Homes since 2012, The Bayou Companies since 2018 (where he is Executive Chairman) and has been a senior advisor to Altamont Capital Partners since 2017.
+Mr. Lane has served on the boards of Rockall Energy since 2011, Taylor Morrison Homes since 2012, The Bayou Companies since 2018 (where he is Executive Chairman) and has been a senior advisor to Altamont Capital Partners since

+2017.
 Mr. Lane holds a BS in physics from the University of Birmingham in the United Kingdom and an MBA from the Wharton School.
-Mr. Lane was selected to our board of directors because he brings extensive experience in business operations, finance and corporate governance.
+Mr. Lane was selected to our Board of Directors because of his extensive experience in business operations, finance and corporate governance.

-Mark Miller has served as a member of our board of directors since March 2018.
-Mr. Miller is a retired financial executive.
-Prior to his retirement in April 2020, Mr Miller was the Chief Financial Officer for Finastra, a global financial technology firm based in London, England.
-Mr. Miller was also the Executive Vice President and Chief Financial Officer of Marketo.
-At Marketo, Mr. Miller lead the company's Finance, Accounting and Tax functions, as well as the company's Human Resources and Corporate Facilities areas.
-He was the CFO of Marketo when it was sold to Adobe for \$4.75 billion.
-Prior to Marketo, Mr. Miller was the CFO of Active Network from 2014 to 2016 and the CFO of L.H.P.
-Hospital Group in 2013 and 2014.
+Mark Miller has served as a member of our Board of Directors since March 2018.
+For the past 15 years, Mr. Miller has worked for some of the largest private equity firms in the world helping drive large scale financial and operational transformations.
+Mr. Miller has been the Chief Financial Officer of Pluralsight, Inc. (a Vista Equity Partners company) since June 2021.
+At Pluralsight, Mr. Miller is responsible for all Finance and Accounting activities as well as delivering various value creation initiatives.
+Prior to Pluralsight, Mr. Miller was the CFO for three other Vista Equity Partners portfolio companies: Finastra (London, UK); Marketo (San Mateo, CA), and Active Network (Dallas, TX).
+At Finastra, Mr. Miller led the company's Finance, Accounting and Tax departments, as well as the company's procurement and facilities functions from June 2018 to June 2019.
+Prior to Finastra, Mr. Miller was the CFO of Marketo.
+He joined Marketo in April 2017 after the company was taken private by Vista Equity Partners.
+Mr. Miller was the CFO of Active Network from 2014 to 2016 and the CFO of L.H.P.
+Hospital Group from 2013 to 2014.
 Mr. Miller spent 18 years with Sabre Holdings where he held multiple operating and finance positions and was instrumental in the company's initial IPO and its subsequent \$5 billion privatization transaction.
 He was Sabre's CFO from 2010 to 2013.
 Early in his career, Mr. Miller worked for Ernst and Young, LTV Corporation, and Hertz Corporation.
-Mr. Miller has an Accounting degree from Texas Tech University and an MBA in Finance from Rice University.
-He is a licensed Certified Public Accountant in the state of Texas.
-Mr. Miller was selected to our board of directors because he brings extensive experience in business operations, finance and accounting.
+Mr. Miller has an Accounting degree from Texas Selected to our Board of Directors because he brings extensive experience in business operations, finance and accounting.